‘He’s won the medal of our hearts’: What slider’s disqualification for honoring fallen athletes means to Ukrainians

 By Dana O’Neil, CNN

-Cortina d’Ampezzo, Italy (CNN) — The Ukrainian flag wrapped around her shoulders and its colors painted on her left cheek, Olha Scherhyna stood near the top of the Cortina Curling Center and pointed her phone at the big board announcing the start list for the men’s skeleton.
+Cortina d’Ampezzo, Italy (CNN) — The Ukrainian flag wrapped around her shoulders and its colors painted on her left cheek, Olha Scherhyna stood near the top of the Cortina Sliding Centre and pointed her phone at the big board announcing the start list for the men’s skeleton.

-Minutes earlier, the International Olympic Committee had announced that Ukrainian slider Vladyslav Heraskevych had been disqualified from the men’s skeleton for insisting that he would wear a helmet on which he depicted athletes who had been killed in the war with Russia.
-As the starters scrolled through in front of Scherhyna on the board, a red DNS stood next to Heraskevych at the same time an announcer said he would not start.

 Using a translate app on her phone to share her opinions, Scherhyna needed no help to convey her emotions.
 She brought her fists to her eyes, to indicate sobbing, before real tears fell down her cheeks.
 She then reached into the pocket of her white jacket and pulled out a black armband, motioning to me to tie it around her jacket.